-The Society is now engaged in looking forward to the 1814 Bicentennial , which is also the Star-Spangled Banner 200 celebration.
-We are official partners with the Star-Spangled Banner 200 Commission in this milestone event which promises to be a spectacular one!
+The Society is now engaged in the War of 1812 Bicentennial , which is also the Star-Spangled Banner 200 celebration.
+We are official partners with the Star-Spangled Banner 200 Commission in this milestone event which has been a spectacular one!
 The celebration period extends from 2012 to 2015.
 Our Bicentennial Logo is to the right.

 Our Bicentennial Book, Heritage of Courage is now available for purchase.
 We invite you to share in our rich heritage and to celebrate the Bicentennial with us!
-The publisher's site offers this book in e-book format.
+The author offers this book in e-book format and sells signed copies.

 The Maryland Historical Trust has awarded the Maryland Society a grant to advance our efforts to preserve Battle Acre, the site of intense conflict and unusual courage during the Battle of North Point in 1814.
 Visit our interactive chronology of events from the Battle of North Point.